gladstone28/QSLN_Academy/README.md

 I decided to place .pdf files in my .ignore so that I can see it only in my terminal on my computer but not push the .pdf to Github.
 So I should not see this .pdf file at Github but I should be able to read it on my local computer.

+OK, that was a success.
+I did not see the .pdf at Github.
+I then forked by own repo then cloned it back to my terminal.
+This new folder on my terminal is where I am modifying this README.md but maybe I should have created a branch first..????